 From bathrooms with lounges that dispense candy to comfortable restrooms with great designs, these are our favourites

 We’ve all been there.
-After a morning coffee at your favourite cafes, accidentally binge-drinking local craft beers or some happy hour cocktails, you desperately need a restroom on the way home.
-No need to sweat, we’ve found the best public toilets in Hong Kong – they’re clean, modern and sanitary, and some of them even give you candy!
+After a morning coffee at your local cafe, or accidentally binge-drinking at your favourite bar during happy hour, you desperately need a restroom on the way home.
+No need to sweat, we’ve rounded up the best toilets in Hong Kong–they’re clean, modern and sanitary, and some of them even give you candy!

-The Elements mall in West Kowloon has one of the largest and most spacious public toilets in Hong Kong.
-The restrooms are both bright and clean, and even have a lounge area to get ready in and freshen up in.
-Find free Mentos candies in the lounge too – talk about customer service!
-These are without a doubt some of the best public toilets in Hong Kong.
+The Elements mall in West Kowloon has one of the largest and most spacious bathrooms in Hong Kong.
+These washrooms are both bright and clean, and even have an exclusive area for you to get ready and freshen up in.
+Find free Mentos candies in the lounge too–talk about customer service!

 Elements, 1 Austin Road, West Kowloon, Hong Kong, p.
 2735 5234, 九龍尖沙咀柯士甸道西一號